GustavoElizarraras/GustavoElizarraras/README.md

 - Data Science from Scratch by Joel Grus.
 - Practical Statistics for Data Scientist by Andrew Bruce, Peter C. Bruce, and Peter Gedeck.

-### Fun fact about me: 👀
+### Facts about me: 👀
-I am currently leading the initiative "Python for Data Science" in the Google Developer Student Club IPN-UPIITA. 🐍
+- I am currently leading the initiative "Python for Data Science" in the Google Developer Student Club IPN-UPIITA. 🐍
+- Even though I have done many specializations in DS and ML, I am reviewing the basics to get solid knowledge. 👓

 ## My goal is to contribute more to open source 😎🚩
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=GustavoElizarraras&theme=tokyonight&fire=DD2727)](https://git.io/streak-stats)